Yingiya Mark Guyula: Political views

 Guyula was one of four MLAs who opposed a bill that decriminalised abortion in the Northern Territory.

 During his time in parliament, Guyula has advocated for policies and programs that respect and work with Yolŋu law, culture and language.

 Guyula is opposed to fracking in the Northern Territory and has stated his support for the development of the renewable energy industry.
 He has said in parliament in relation to the NT Government's decision to lift the moratorium on fracking that, "Strong action on climate change means that we do not support fracking and we move towards renewable energy.

 Although largely elected by the bush vote, which is made up of predominantly Aboriginal communities and homelands (outstations), Guyula has also advocated for issues that affect the mining town and service hub of Nhulunbuy, from which the first electorate he represented takes its name.
 This includes on issues such as the high cost of living, travel and services in and around the town.
 Guyula has also repeatedly criticised the NT and federal governments, along with telecommunications provider Telstra, for their poor record of service to the town and surrounding region, claiming it is part of a broader neglect of remote towns and communities.

-Guyla has been and advocate for Indigenous nation's rights to cultural education, and has campaigned for better relations between Indigenous people and law enforcement, and the over-imprisonment of Aboriginal persons.
+Guyula has advocated for Indigenous nation's rights to cultural education, and campaigned for better relations between Indigenous people and law enforcement, and the over-imprisonment of Aboriginal persons.